 7 To-Do List When Feeling Burned Out and Depressed

 1. Cut yourself some slack

-It’s easy to get frustrated with yourself when you’ve had an unproductive day or when you’ve had to take a step back from something that’s important to you.
+It’s easy to get frustrated with yourself when you’ve had an unproductive day.
+Or when you have to take a step back from something that’s important to you.
 However, there are days when getting through the day is enough.

 It’s okay to have a bad day, a bad week, or even a bad year.
 Most of the time, you’re probably your own worst critic.
 It may help you to externalize your care for yourself.